aghosn/aghosn.github.io/_pages/about.md

 Hi,

-I'm Adrien, a Post Doc researcher at Microsoft Cambridge.
+I'm Adrien, a Researcher at Microsoft Azure Research in Cambridge.
 I speciliaze in Confidential Computing, Virtualization, and Systems in general.

 Currently, I'm working on a security monitor written in Rust to provide a unified isolation API on commodity hardware (without fancy hardware extensions).